 Now more than ever, we are hyper-connected, or “wired,” if you will.
-Whether it be to our phones, computers or other forms of technology and social media, many of us spend hours per day seemingly chained to a screen (some for work, others by choice, or a combination of both).
+Whether it’s on our phones, computers, or other forms of technology and social media, many of us spend hours per day seemingly chained to a screen (some for work, others by choice, or a combination of both).
 In fact, this can turn into a serious addiction, and I’ve been through this myself.
 How do we sustain ourselves and stay calm?

-My work as a health and lifestyle coach is location independent and I coach my clients online.
-While I am fortunate to enjoy my work immensely, I also realized that I was becoming easily drained by being connected online for so many hours daily.
-This was leading to an underlying anxiety that I did not even realize (and many of us don’t).
+My work as a health and lifestyle coach is location-independent and I coach my clients online.
+While I am fortunate to enjoy my work immensely, I also realized that being connected online for so many hours daily was draining me.
+This was leading to underlying anxiety that I did not even realize (and many of us don’t).
 The continuous stimulation of electro magnetic fields (EMFs) over-exerted my nervous system.

-We are primal beings.
-Meant to connect and be close to nature, and that is unfortunately not the reality for many.
+Humans are meant to connect and be close to nature, and that is unfortunately not the reality for many.
 This leads to an increase in cortisol (our body’s primary stress hormone).
-Which then puts us in constant “fight or flight”mode.
+Which then puts us in constant “fight or flight” mode.

-When we are anxious or stressed it leads to a disorganization within the body’s physiology and psychology, and that leads to great inefficiencies in exchange of energy and information in the body.
+When we are anxious or stressed it leads to disorganization within the body’s physiology and psychology, and that leads to great inefficiencies in the exchange of energy and information in the body.

 This is a critical element in all emotional healing—being able to be with what you’re feeling and sense what the vulnerable places in you need. ~ Tara Brach